 This isn’t your same old pumpkin dessert folks!
 It may look like your favorite autumnal pie, but you’ll notice the difference at the very first bite … this is a special treat.
-There’s something about the not-too-sweet filling made with cream cheese and pumpkin puree that creates an incredible texture and a fluffiness not found in the standard pumpkin pie.
-The sweet vanilla crumble top with toasted pecans is so unexpected, you might be asking yourself why you don’t top all your tarts like this!
+There’s something about the not-too-sweet filling made with cream cheese and pumpkin puree that creates an incredible texture.
+This tart has a fluffiness not found in the standard pumpkin pie.
+The sweet vanilla crumble top with toasted pecans is so unexpected.
+You might be asking yourself why you don’t top all your tarts like this!

 The Nielsen-Massey Madagascar Bourbon Vanilla used in this recipe has a sweet, creamy flavor with velvety after-tones and makes for an excellent “all-purpose” vanilla, perfect for all your sweet or savory recipes.

-Or, you can roll out both single crusts for two 9-inch deep dish pie plates (instead of this tart pan) and divide the batter into two pies.
-Just because you don’t have a deep dish, fluted quiche or tart pan doesn’t mean you won’t be able to try this recipe!
+Alternately, roll out both single crusts for two 9-inch deep dish pie plates (instead of this tart pan) and divide the batter into two pies.
+Just because you don’t have a deep dish, fluted quiche or tart pan doesn’t mean you won’t be able to make this recipe!